 This shows that part file has been created in our target directory.
-Now, by following command we view the content inside part file.
+Now, by the following command we view the content inside part file.

-Hadoop dfs -cat /sqoopout/part-m-0000
+hadoop dfs -cat /sqoopout/part-m-0000

 This confirms the data inside MySQL has come inside the HDFS.
 But what if the data inside MySQL is increasing and has more number of rows present now than earlier?

 The following steps will shed some light on the same.

 Let’s manually insert few extra values in mysql / acad table.